Find cutting edge cancer clinical trials near you using the new Victorian Cancer Trials Link.

 1 serve of vegetables =

-• 1/2 cup of cooked vegetables
+• 1/2 cup of cooked vegetables (such as cooked broccoli or carrots, or canned beetroot)

-• 1 cup of salad
+• 1 cup of leafy greens or raw vegetables

 1 serve of fruit =

-• 2 pieces of small-sized fruit (such as apricots, plums and kiwi-fruit)
+• 2 pieces of small-sized fruit (such as apricots, plums and kiwifruit)

-• 1 cup of fruit salad or canned fruit pieces
+• 1 cup of fruit salad or canned fruit pieces (no added sugar)

 Fibre and wholegrain cereals

 Dietary fibre may help lower the risk of bowel cancer.
-Wholegrain and wholemeal breads and cereals are high in dietary fibre (as are fruits, vegetables, seeds, nuts and legumes).
+Wholegrain and wholemeal breads and cereals are high in dietary fibre, as are fruits, vegetables, seeds, nuts and legumes.

-A serve =
+1 serve of grains =

 • 1 slice of bread